cfj1996123/CTPN-CRNN-COCO/README.md

 [An End-to-End Trainable Neural Network for Image-based Sequence Recognition and Its Application to Scene Text Recognition](https://arxiv.org/abs/1507.05717)

 For instructions on running CTPN and CRNN, see markdown files inside ./ctpn and ./crnn folders.

+Models are trained on COCO-text Dataset. ./coco-text-master/Get_Train_For_CRNN_CTPN.ipynb provides code to extract data to use.
+The data we use has been posted on Google Drive, see markdown files inside ./ctpn and ./crnn folders for details.